OpenFTC/OpenRC-Turbo/readme.md

 Released on TBD

  - Update to SDK v5.2
  - **NOTE:** You will need to copy some additional files to the `FIRST` folder of the internal storage after you update.
-See step #4 in the Setup Process section
+See step #4 in the *Setup Process* section
- - **NOTE:** The TensorFlow and Vuforia sample OpModes for SKYSTONE have been modified slightly to load the datasets from internal storage. **Use the samples in this repo; the stock samples will fail.**
+ - **NOTE:** The TensorFlow and Vuforia sample OpModes for SKYSTONE have been modified slightly to load the datasets from internal storage. **Use the samples in this repo; the stock samples will fail on variants other than stock.** Please also see the *Dynamic Loading of TensorFlow and Vuforia Datasets* section of this readme.

 ### 5.1A